dbt-labs/docs.getdbt.com/website/docs/docs/cloud/manage-access/cloud-seats-and-users.md

 <TabItem value="team" label="Team plans">

-If you're on a Team plan and have the correct [permissions](/docs/cloud/manage-access/self-service-permissions), you can add or remove developers, you'll need to make two changes:
+If you're on a Team plan and have the correct [permissions](/docs/cloud/manage-access/self-service-permissions), you can add or remove developers.
+Note, an IT license does not count toward seat usage.
+You'll need to make two changes:

 - Adjust your developer user seat count, which manages the users invited to your dbt Cloud project.
 AND
 - Adjust your developer billing seat count, which manages the number of billable seats.